-Title VI Civil Rights Act of 1964
+TITLE VI POLICY

 Title VI of the Civil Rights Act of 1964 is a federal law that prohibits discrimination on the basis of race, color or national origin in any program and activity that receives federal funding or other federal financial assistance.

-Title VI States that: No person in the United States shall, on the ground of race, color or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal Financial Assistance.

-The policy of Penrose Academy is to comply with Title VI of the Civil Rights Act of 1964 and its regulations that prohibit unlawful discrimination based on race, color, sex, age, disability and national origin.

-The Title VI Compliance Officer is the Senior Director of Education and Student Services at Penrose Academy, who has been appointed to coordinate the efforts to comply with the law.

-Any person who believes that he or she has been subjected to discrimination or retaliation based on their race, color, sex, age, disability or national origin may file a Title VI complaint.

-Complaints may be filed directly to the Senior Director of Education and Student Services.
+Title VI States that: No person in the United States shall, on the ground of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal Financial Assistance.
+The policy of Penrose Academy is to comply with Title VI of the Civil Rights Act of 1964 and its regulations that prohibit unlawful discrimination based on race, color, sex, age, disability, and national origin.
+The Title VI Compliance Officer is the President at Penrose Academy, who has been appointed to coordinate the efforts to comply with the law.
+Any person who believes that he or she has been subjected to discrimination or retaliation based on their race, color, sex, age, disability, or national origin may file a Title VI complaints may be filed directly to the President.
 Complaints must be filed within 180 days of the date of the alleged discriminatory act.

+Grievance procedures to address complaints of discrimination based on race, color, sex, age, disability and national origin is set forth in the student grievance procedure published in the student catalog.